jolual2747/simulating-mlops-lifecyle/README.md

 ## Problem to solve:

 We have a dataset with customer raw data from a bank.
-We want to find groups through clustering and then use a classification algorithm to train a model that can make predictions on unseen data compute the probability of the classes.
+We want to find groups through clustering and then use a classification algorithm to train a model that can make predictions on unseen data and compute the probability of the classes.
+In adittion, we want to deploy the model in order than can be accesed from other applications or systems anywhere via https (requests).

 ### Steps to replicate this repo: